CP Voltregà

-Club Patí Voltregà is a Catalan rink hockey club from Sant Hipòlit de Voltregà, Osona established in 1955, currently competing in the OK Liga and the OK Liga Femenina.
+Club Patí Voltregà is a Spanish rink hockey club from Sant Hipòlit de Voltregà, Osona established in 1955, currently competing in the OK Liga and the OK Liga Femenina.

 History

 The club enjoyed its golden age between 1960 and 1977; through these years Voltregà won three European Cups, three OK Liga and five national cups.
 Its best years were 1975 and 1976, when they were both Spanish and European champions.
 The team's only major trophy in subsequent years was the 2002 CERS Cup.

 On the other hand, its women's team has been highly successful in the recent years; it has won triples in 2008 and 2011, including two European Leagues.
 The years 2016 and 2017 are particularly successful as the girls win back to back the European League, in addition to this, they win the 2015–16 OK Liga and the Copa de la Reina in 2017.